-Territory: Alaska, Connecticut, Delaware, Hawaii, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, Vermont, Virginia, Washington D.C., and international territories (please see counselor map)
+Territory: Alaska, Connecticut, Delaware, Hawaii, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia, Washington D.C., West Virginia, and international territories (see counselor page)

 Where did you go to college?
 York College of Pennsylvania (B.A., Speech Communication), Loyola University Maryland (M.A., Digital & Emerging Media)

 What were you involved in while you were in college?
 Senior Class President, Student Senate, Residence Life, Greek Life, Orientation, & Theatre

 Best piece of college advice: Follow your heart, and never limit your college search pool just because a school appears farther than you originally intended.
 Once you hash out certain parameters (big school v. small school; city v. suburban; near v. far), everything else, from my experiences, pretty organically falls into place.

 Favorite New Orleans tradition?
 For as long as I should live, I will aspire to catch a cabbage at the St. Patrick's Day parade.

 Favorite New Orleans food?
 Jambalaya, hands down.
 If you're looking for my personal recipe, which I promise is a hit at gatherings, shoot me an email (The secret, by the way, is Crystal Louisiana hot sauce!)